-OS X is compatible with a select few wifi chips, so you will most likely have to buy a new wifi adapter.
+OS X is compatible with a select few wifi chips, so you will most likely have to buy a new wifi adapter or WiFi usb dongle.
 Most of them are fairly inexpensive though.

 Note: Hover over the Show now button or on mobile tap on the Show now button to view the current price details